Newsletter gaffes: What do you do if you make a mistake?

 Who are you addressing?
 This is a question you must ask yourself right from the beginning.

-A big difference between a newsletter and other forms of marketing is that the audience is very much targeted.
+A big difference between an email newsletter and other forms of marketing is that the audience is very much targeted.

 You are writing to specific people on your mailing list, such as customers, visitors, employees and entrants in competitions.
 You could even send different versions of the mailshot to different segments of your list.
 Therefore you'll need to be writing in a particular tone of voice and style to suit the person receiving it.